freenas/freenas-docs/userguide/storage.rst

    |                                   |                                     |
    +-----------------------------------+-------------------------------------+

-An encrypted pool also displays :guilabel:`DOWNLOAD KEY` to download the :ref:`encryption key <Encryption and Recovery Keys>` for that pool.
+If the pool is encrypted, :guilabel:`DOWNLOAD KEY` is also shown to download the :ref:`encryption key <Encryption and Recovery Keys>` for that pool.

 To :guilabel:`Export/Disconnect` the pool and keep the data and